 Even if you keep your system up to date, there is still a tiny chance that you will be infected with a virus.
 There are constant new threats that have yet to be analyzed and discovered and potentially even ones specifically targeting you.
 It is not likely that an antivirus will be able to defend you against all such threats.

 Make regular backups of all your data and keep them on a separate drive, ideally unplugging the drive after you make the backup.
 This will allow you to start quickly again with a fresh installation of your operating system, often the only guaranteed way to get rid of a virus.

 While a VPN makes it impossible for your local internet service provider or Wi-FI provider to inject malicious code into your browsing sessions, a VPN alone does not protect you against viruses.

 Even when using a VPN, you still need to be careful with email attachments and downloads.
 You should never open files with suspicious formats such as .exe, .jar or .js, and only open files from sources that you trust.
 When in doubt about an attachment from a trusted contact, try reaching out to them through a separate channel to verify the authenticity of their message.

-Yes, you should still run antivirus software
+Yes, you can still run antivirus software

-Running an antivirus program largely helps protect those around you with unpatched and outdated systems, and it makes sure you do not inadvertently spread virus corrupted files, even when they cannot infect your computer.
+Running an antivirus program largely helps protect those around you with unpatched and outdated systems, and it makes sure you do not inadvertently spread virus-corrupted files, even when they cannot infect your computer.

 Antivirus can also help you identify threats that are buried deep in your backups or other files.
 Even if they cannot infect your updated computer, you probably don’t want them on your system.